Agriculture (AGRI)

 Plant Science

-Students will study basic fruit and vegetable crop plant anatomy, morphology, physiology, plant growth and development, reproduction, genetics and improvement methods.
+Students will study basic crop plant anatomy, morphology, physiology, growth and development, breeding and genetics.
 They will also study environmental (biotic and abiotic) and agroecosystem management interactions and their effects on crop growth, yield and quality.

 Level: UG